BozinovskiDaniel/personal-site/content/articles/linked-list-cycle/index.md

 ```
 Input: head = [3,2,0,-4], pos = 1
 Output: true
-Explanation: There is a cycle in the linked list, where the tail connects to the 1st node (0-indexed).
+Explanation: There is a cycle in the linked list
 ```

 #### Example 2